Scientists discover evidence of extinct species of humans

 An academic report on the project was published by the scientific journal, Nature, on Wednesday.

-Project director, Professor Larry Barham, from the University of Liverpool’s Department of Archaeology, Classics and Egyptology, who leads the international ‘Deep Roots of Humanity’ research project, which includes the Kalambo Falls area investigation, said: “This find is helping to change how we think about a long-extinct species of humans”.
+Project director, Professor Larry Barham, from the University of Liverpool’s Department of Archaeology, Classics and Egyptology, leads the international ‘Deep Roots of Humanity’ research project, which includes the Kalambo Falls area investigation.
+He said: “This find is helping to change how we think about a long-extinct species of humans.”

 The specialist dating of the finds was undertaken by experts at Aberystwyth University.
 They used luminescence dating techniques, which reveal the last time minerals in the sand surrounding the finds were exposed to sunlight, to determine their age.